Beyond the Manosphere: Healing the Fracture between the Masculine and the Feminine

 It asks us to look at where we have rejected the other pole within ourselves.
 Where we have hardened.
 Where we have resented.
 Where we have disconnected.

 This is not typically easy work.
-It requires use to surrender the ego payoff of being right in our view.
-But it is where something begins to shift.
+It requires us to surrender the ego payoff of being right.

 Because when the Masculine and Feminine come back into relationship within us, the need to fight them outside of us begins to dissolve.